Mexico · Close Protection & Executive Security

 Express Kidnapping

 Secuestro express remains a significant threat.
-Victims are typically taken from taxis or ride-hailing vehicles and forced to withdraw cash from ATMs.
+Victims are typically taken from unofficial taxis or compromised ride-hailing vehicles and forced to withdraw cash from a series of ATMs before release.
+Foreign nationals and visibly wealthy individuals are targeted disproportionately.

 Armed Robbery

-Street robbery is common, particularly in tourist areas and on public transport.
-Armed incidents occur in both day and night.
+Street robbery is common, particularly in tourist areas, on public transport, and at traffic signals.
+Armed incidents occur in both daytime and at night.
+The FCDO advises that resistance increases the risk of harm; compliance is the standard response.

 Carjacking

-Vehicle theft at gunpoint occurs throughout the metro area, with hotspots on major thoroughfares and at traffic signals.
+Vehicle theft at gunpoint occurs throughout the metropolitan area, with hotspots on major thoroughfares and at traffic signals.
+This is a primary reason armoured transport is the standard for elevated-risk corporate travel.

 Organised Crime

-Cartel activity occasionally spills into Mexico City, though the city experiences lower levels of organised violence than other Mexican cities.
+Cartel activity occasionally spills into Mexico City, though the city experiences lower levels of organised violence than several other Mexican cities.
+Extortion and related crime affect some commercial activity.

 Vetted operators with direct experience in Mexico City